 Unlike solar and wind power however, biomass energy is often more efficient as energy can be stored and used when needed with negligible energy loss; storing electricity from wind turbines and solar power uses batteries, resulting in significant energy loss.

 So long as there is sunlight to nourish the soil in which biomass sources grow, this energy source is entirely renewable.

 There are currently more than 100 cogeneration plants active in Australia, meaning biomass is becoming more and more of a realistic option for Australians.

 At iSelect, we could help save you money on your electricity rates.
-Choose the most economical energy source and supplier for you by visiting iselect.com.au and discovering how much you could save.
+Choose the most economical energy source and supplier for you by completing the iSelect online needs analysis to compare energy plans and start discovering how much you could save.